ShiftGrit Psychology & Counselling - self esteem therapy

 Empower Yourself: Proven Strategies for Boosting Self-Esteem

-Firstly, it’s crucial to challenge and change negative beliefs about oneself.
+Firstly, it’s crucial to challenge and change negative beliefs about oneself with self esteem therapy.
 You can start by identifying and understanding these beliefs, and then gradually replace them with more positive and balanced self-perceptions.
 Cognitive-behavioral therapy or other forms of psychotherapy can be beneficial in this process.

 Secondly, try to adopt a healthier lifestyle.
 Regular exercise can boost your mood and promote a positive body image, while a balanced diet can improve your overall physical health.
 Good sleep hygiene is also important for mood regulation and cognitive function.